 You may ask yourself, “Is getting over addiction with nutrition possible?”

-We know developing a healthy diet and eating habits is important for individuals in general.
+We know developing a healthy diet, and eating habits are essential for individuals in general.
 However, it is especially critical for people recovering from addiction caused by drugs or alcohol though.
 Even short-term addiction will affect the body negatively by over-exertion to extract harmful chemicals and protect itself from the harm they cause.
-Achieving balanced nutritional health, and restoring the damage by addiction, is important to getting your life back to normal
+Achieving balanced nutritional health, and restoring the damage by addiction, is important to getting over addiction with nutrition and getting your life back to normal.

 The misuse of alcohol and drugs takes a severe toll on the human body.
-Healing is a slow process and detoxification is incredibly taxing to the body; as a result, nutrition is a crucial area of addiction recovery.
+Healing is a slow process, and detoxification is incredibly taxing to the body; thus, nutrition is a crucial area of addiction recovery.

 Every drug has its own set of health impacts, and the side effects are different for everybody.
 Despite the drug of choice, all drug abuse will impact a person’s ability to receive and maintain the nutrients required for a healthy lifestyle.
 One or more of these general symptoms are likely to be encountered by those who misuse substances:

 Many drugs reduce the appetite or cause the person to forget to eat entirely.

 Poor food choices

 People under the influence are more likely to choose foods with low nutritional value that are high in sugar, fat, and processed carbs.
 Healthy Meals are rarely a priority for a person with substance use disorder.